Moira Roth

+Moira Roth (née Moira Shannon; 1933–2021) was an English-born American art historian, feminist art critic, and educator.

+Early life and education

+She was born as Moira Shannon on July 24, 1933, in London, and raised in Cornwall, England.
+Her mother was Eve Shannon was a Canadian immigrant, who hosted Jewish refugees in London.
+When she was 17 years old she moved from England to Washington, D.C., to live with her Irish father who worked for the International Monetary Fund (IMF).

+She was educated at the London School of Economics in England, and received a B.A. degree in sociology; an M.A. degree from New York University; and a PhD from the University of California, Berkeley in 1974.

+Career

-Moira Roth was a feminist art historian and art critic who was Trefethen Professor of Art History at Mills College in Oakland, California from 1985 to 2017.
+She was a Trefethen Professor of Art History at Mills College in Oakland, California from 1985 to 2017.
 She taught at the University of California, San Diego from 1974 to 1985.

-She was educated at the London School of Economics in England, and received a B.A. in sociology and an M.A. from New York University and a PhD from the University of California, Berkeley in 1974.
-She wrote extensively on contemporary art, editing The Amazing Decade: Women and Performance Art in America 1970-1980, A Source Book, published by Astro Artz (1983).
+She editing The Amazing Decade: Women and Performance Art in America 1970-1980, A Source Book, published by Astro Artz (1983).
 Her collection of essays, Difference/Indifference: Musings on Postmodernism, Marcel Duchamp and John Cage, was published, with a commentary by Jonathan D. Katz, by Psychology Press (1998), exploring the construction of masculinity and conflicting identities.

+She appears in Lynn Hershman Leeson's 2010 documentary film !Women Art Revolution.
+Roth was interviewed for the Smithsonian Archives of American Art Elizabeth Murray Oral History project.

+Death

+Roth died at the age of 87 on June 14, 2021, in Berkeley, California.

+Awards and honors

 She received a Lifetime Achievement Award from the Women's Caucus for Art in 1997, and the National Recognition in the Arts Award from the College Art Association in 2006.
-She appears in Lynn Hershman Leeson's 2010 documentary film !Women Art Revolution.